Society and culture in Saint Petersburg

-Saint Petersburg has always been known for its high-quality cultural life, and its best known museum is the Hermitage.
+Saint Petersburg is known as the cultural centre of Russia.
+Its best known museum is the Hermitage.

 Music in Saint Petersburg

 Among the city's more than fifty theaters is the world-famous Mariinsky Theater (also known as the Kirov Theater in the USSR), home to the Mariinsky Ballet company and opera.
 Leading ballet dancers, such as Vaslav Nijinsky, Anna Pavlova, Rudolph Nureyev, Mikhail Baryshnikov, Galina Ulanova and Natalia Makarova, were principal stars of the Mariinsky ballet.